The Include Name clause specifies an explicit path to an include file that is to be used for this UDF definition.

-Perform the following procedure to specify an include file name string.
+Perform the following procedure for specifying an include file name string.

-- Begin the clause with the appropriate client or server location code.
+- Begin the clause with the appropriate client or platform location code.

-IF you specify this code … THEN the source or object code for the external procedure is stored on the … C client.
+IF you specify this code … THEN the source or object code for the function is stored on the … C client.
 S server.

 - Type the character I to indicate this is an include file specification.